devantler/homelab/README.md

 ![Structure](docs/images/structure.drawio.png)

 This means that for every root level kustomization that is applied to the cluster, there should be a corresponding folder in either `clusters`, `distributions`, or `shared` that contains the resources that should be applied to the cluster at that scope.

-> [!NOTE]
-> A root level kustomization is for example `k8s/clusters/<cluster-name>/flux-system/infrastructure.yaml` `k8s/clusters/<cluster-name>/flux-system&apps.yaml`.
+For example, for a root level kustomization in `k8s/clusters/<cluster-name>/flux-system/infrastructure.yaml`, there should be a corresponding folder in:

+- `k8s/clusters/<cluster-name>/infrastructure/`
+- `k8s/distributions/<distribution-name>/infrastructure/`
+- `k8s/shared/infrastructure/`

 ## Production Environment